What is the SAW Project?

 SAW Partners

-SAW Project is attracting interest from organizations worldwide who support the mission to collaborate and share best practice in community corrections.
+SAW Project is attracting interest from organizations around the world who support our mission to collaborate and share experiences of best practices in community supervision.

 Support Us

-Your support will help us achieve our goal of building a repository of data and best practice details that can improve lives worldwide.
+Your support will help us achieve our goal of building a repository of shared insights and best practice details that can improve lives worldwide.

 A Global Hub for Supervision Practices